zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 What does it mean “to bar” (bar) someone from somet hing?
 It means to prevent someone from being able to do something or from bei ng able to go somewhere.
 This is the verb “to bar.”
 It’s not related in mean ing to the noun “bar,” which is a place you go and have an alcoholic drink – what I’l l be doing right after I finish this recording.
 Well, no. I’m just kidding.
 It’s on ly 11 o’clock in the morning, a little early for me for going to a bar.

 Jenny says, “I call that irresponsible!”
 The school  is not going to allow children who don’t get these vaccines to study in the school , to attend school.
 Jenny thinks that’s irresponsible.
 “Irresponsible” means “not responsible.”
 It means not doing the things that you should do.
-Jenny thinks i t’s irresponsible of the school to bar children from attending because they haven’t  been vaccinated.
+Jenny thinks it’s irresponsible of the school to bar children from attending because they haven’t  been vaccinated.

 But Jonas thinks the exact opposite.
 He says, “That ’s exactly the word that came to my mind,” meaning that’s the same word that I th ought of when I thought about what you’re doing, Jenny, by not getting your child ren immunized.